Constantius Gallus: Fall and death

 Constantius was informed of the treason trials in Antioch during a campaign against the Alamanni.
 After concluding a peace treaty with the Germanic tribe, Constantius decided to settle the matter with his cousin.
 First he summoned Ursicinus to the West, whom he suspected of inciting Gallus in order to create the occasion for a revolt and the usurpation of his own son.

-Next, Constantius summoned Gallus and Constantina to Milan.
-Constantina left first, in order to gain some of her brother's trust, but died at Caeni Gallicani in Bithynia.
+Next, Constantius summoned Gallus and Constantina to Mediolanum.
+Constantina left first, in order to gain some of her brother's trust, but suddenly died from a fever at Caeni Gallicani in Bithynia.
 Gallus, whose bonds to Constantius had been weakened, stayed in Antioch.
 Constantius tried to lure Gallus, sending the tribunus scutariorum Scudilo to tell Gallus that Constantius wanted to raise him to Augustus.
 Gallus took Constantius's bait and left Antioch to meet him.
 Gallus staged a chariot race in Constantinople's Hippodrome and crowned the victor, an honor reserved only for an Augustus.
 This insolence enraged Constantius.
 In an attempt to further isolate Gallus from any form of military protection, Constantius had the garrisons removed from the towns in Gallus's path.

 When Gallus arrived at Poetovio in Noricum, Barbatio, an officer who had been supporting Gallus' dismissal within Constantius' court, surrounded the palace of the Caesar and arrested him, stripping Gallus of the imperial robes, but assuring him that no harm would come to him.
 Gallus was led to Pola, Istria (now Pula, Croatia).
 Here he was interrogated by some of the highest officials of Constantius' court, including the eunuch praepositus sacri cubiculi Eusebius and the agens in rebus Apodemius.
 Gallus tried to put the blame for all of his actions on Constantina, but Constantius sentenced him to death; the emperor later changed his mind, and ordered Gallus spared, but Eusebius prevented the order from reaching the executioners.